Timothy-Ho0203/ip/docs/README.md

 ---
 ## Summary

-For a quick reference, tommyTalks supports 3 kinds of tasks:
+For a quick reference, TommyTalks supports 3 kinds of tasks:
 1. [ToDo](#todo)
 2. [Deadline](#deadline)
 3. [Event](#event)

-tommyTalks has the following commands you can call:
+TommyTalks has the following commands you can call:
 1. [List](#listing-all-tasks-list)
 2. [Mark](#mark-as-completed-mark)
 3. [Unmark](#unmark-a-task-unmark)